top of page

 Regarding endoscopic procedure(s) such as Gastroscopy and Colonoscopy, these are undertaken at Calvary Hospital, Lenah Valley.
 Dr. Wilson does not charge an out of pocket GAP fee for patients who have a Medicare number and Private Health Insurance.
 Estimates can be provided for uninsured patients or for those without a Medicare number.

-All out-patient Capsule Endoscopy (PillCams) patients are bulk billed.
+All out-patient Capsule Endoscopy (PillCams) patients who meet the MBS criteria are bulk billed.

 We aim to provide our patients with professional and personalised advice and service so please contact us if you have any questions or concerns.